 If you are planning a conventional disposition, you will probably call a funeral home.
 Primarily, what funeral professionals do is provide services.
-Perhaps because funeral services are bundled differently and everyone has their own specific needs and desires, it's rare to find prices online.
-In BC, Funeral Service Providers are not required by law to post their prices.
+Perhaps because funeral services are bundled differently and everyone has their own specific needs and desires, finding a price list online is rare.
+Most funeral homes do not provide prices on their websites; in BC they are not required to by law.
+If requested they will often come to your home to provide information.

 There are very few products actually needed for burial or cremation.
 You can spend as much as you want of course and there is a dazzling array of options, but let's look at the bare necessities.
 For residents of Williams Lake, there are currently no Green Burial options.